UlysseTouchais/ShareLoc/index.md

 notice that water has high diabetes prevalence.
 We do not think that bottled water is direclty related to diabetes.
 However, perhaps areas buying more bottled water instead of water from the tap are areas with lower quality of life.
 We do not have yet access to data permitting us to dig further in this aspect, and therefore leave this for further study.

 ## Modeling diabetes prevalence
 From the above barcharts, we are interested in viewing a scatter plot of young density vs diabetes prevalence.
 We add two features to the scatter plot: the entropy of nutrients represented by the color and the number of gp patients represented by the radius.
-We decided to include the entropy because it is one of the main finding of the previous research and the number of gp patients to check if there is no bias at that scale.
+We decided to include the entropy (h_nutrients_calories), i.e, the level of diversification in the areas average diet, because it is one of the main variable of the previous research.
+We also include the number of gp patients to check if there is no bias at that scale.

 {% include_relative html/age_diab_scatter.html %}